willbush/system/README.md

 sudo dpkg-reconfigure keyboard-configuration
 ```

-That's it.
+That's all, it should work without having to logout or restart.
 To change it back remove the `caps:swapescape` from that file and reconfigure again.